PecataP/K8S-SLSA/SECURITY.md

-Responsible Disclosure Policy (project: Securing Kubernetes)

-If you discover a vulnerability in this project, please:

-Contact the project owner at:
+To encourage ethical security research and safeguard project integrity, the following responsible-disclosure policy applies:
+•	Individuals who identify a vulnerability in this project are requested to report it privately via email to the project owner.

+•	The team will acknowledge receipt within three business days and coordinate remediation before any public disclosure.

-Provide a clear description, steps to reproduce, impact, and any PoC code.
+•	Reports should include a clear description, reproduction steps, and impact assessment.

-Do not publish the vulnerability publicly until it has been acknowledged and fixed or we have agreed on a coordinated disclosure date (default: 30 days).

-We will:

-Acknowledge receipt within 3 business days.

-Provide regular updates and an expected timeline for remediation.

-Credit the reporter unless they request anonymity.
+Disclosure will be coordinated following industry best practices, typically allowing thirty days for resolution.